Frequently Asked Questions

-How can I request ADA accomodations?
+How can I request ADA accommodations?

 What is the difference between a CCE-led service project and a placement?

 A placement, on the other hand, is a short or long-term opportunity for individual students.
 Through this model, students are matched with a local community partner for a set amount of time.
 A student must be able to provide his or her own transportation.
-To get credit for hours completed in placements, students must fill out a form.

 I volunteered on my own, and the organization is not one of your community partners.
 Will the CCE track my hours?